milovanderlinden/blackarch-site/_posts/2015-04-01-new-mirror.md

 ---
 layout: post
-title: New Greece mirror added!
+title: Mirror in Greece
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [University of Crete / Computer Center](http://www.cc.uoc.gr/) for becoming a mirror.